Portchain/stream-sea-client-js/README.md

 Here is an example of a stream sea socket protocol conversation.

-The client authenticates and requests 1 subscription for the stream `boiler_data` The server sends one message for the stream `boiler_data`
+The client authenticates and subscribes to the stream `boiler_data` The server sends one message for the subscription.

 ```
 StreamSeaSocket.send {